-NuPhaC is embedded in the University of Antwerp’s and the faculty of Medicine and Health Sciences’ research domain ‘welfare, well-being and care’ and has the potential to connect with the domains ‘drug research’, ‘infectious diseases’, ‘oncology’ and ‘neurosciences’, as aspects of medication management are essential in these domains;
+NuPhaC is embedded in the University of Antwerp’s and the Faculty of Medicine and Health Sciences’ research domain ‘welfare, well-being and care’ and has the potential to connect with the domains ‘drug research’, ‘infectious diseases’, ‘oncology’ and ‘neurosciences’, as aspects of medication management are essential in these domains;

 Various definitions and models on medication management have been published.
 Medication management includes medication handlings of professionals and patients.
 Authors tend to focus on their own professional group, responsibilities and perspectives when defining medication management.
 Our expert / research group starts from the nursing perspective and focuses on nurses’ role, yet, acknowledges the interprofessional context of medication management and therefore strives to always explicitly integrate an interprofessional approach.
-The following steps can be included in medication management: medication selection and procurement, ordering and prescribing, storage, preparing and dispensing, administration, monitoring, reporting, error management, interdisciplinary communication and collaboration, transmural communication and patient support, education and empowerment..
+The following steps can be included in medication management: medication selection and procurement, ordering and prescribing, storage, preparing and dispensing, administration, monitoring, reporting, error management, interdisciplinary communication and collaboration, transmural communication and patient support, education and empowerment.

-The expert/ research group aims to improve the quality of medication management in nursing trough research and policy making.
+The expert/ research group aims to improve the quality of medication management in nursing through research and policy making.
 Most patients take one or more medicines.
-Nurses spent a lot of their time on medication management.
+Nurses spend a lot of their time on medication management.
 The quality of medication management has an important impact on the outcome of the patient, health care providers’ work, the safety, finances and image of an organization and health insurances’ expenses.